rakshitranga/ecss/README.md

 # ECSS
-ECSS is an english implimentation of CSS written in Javascript.
+ECSS is an english implementation of CSS written in Javascript.

 Installation